Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

-Children performed a series of seven walking and running tasks along a 25m straight-line course as previously described \cite{REF_McDonald_Henricson_6MWT}.
-The first five activities were speed-calibration-tests (SC) where the child walked along a 25m long corridor in an incrementally increasing gait velocity from slowest speed, speed-calibration-L1 (SC-L1), to a slow walk (SC-L2), to a comfortable self-selected pace (SC-L3), to a fast walk (SC-L4), to a run or fastest possible gait (SC-L5) \cite{REF_4}, which could include running.
+Children performed eight walking and running activities along a 25 meters straight-line course according to established protocols~\cite{REF_McDonald_Henricson_6MWT}.
+The first five activities were speed-calibration-tests (SC) where the child walked along a 25 meters long corridor at incrementally increasing gait velocities every 25 meters from slowest speed, speed-calibration-L1 (SC-L1), to a slow-walk (SC-L2), to a comfortable self-selected-walk pace (SC-L3), to a fast-walk (SC-L4), to a run or fastest possible gait (SC-L5)~\cite{REF_4}.
 The evaluator recorded the observed number of steps taken during each effort.
-Participants then performed a 6-minute walk test (6MWT), followed by a 100m run/walk using previously described methods \cite{REF_McDonald_Henricson_6MWT} \cite{alfano_2017}.
-The evaluator recorded the 6-minute walk distance and number of steps in the first 50m, and time to complete the 100m run/walk.
-All evaluations were recorded on video for later verification of step counts, distances and task times.
+Participants then performed a 6-minute walk test (6MWT), followed by a 100 meters fast-walk/jog/run (100MRW) using previously described methods~\cite{REF_McDonald_Henricson_6MWT}~\cite{alfano_2017}.
+The evaluator recorded the 6MWT distance and the number of steps in the first 50 meters, and the time to complete the 100MRW.

+Participants also completed the NSAA according to established protocols~\cite{mazzone2009reliability}.
+The NSAA consists of a set of 17 graded tasks representing common mobility and positional transfer activities.
+Tasks are graded individually with a total score of 34 points indicating full functional mobility.
+All evaluations were recorded on video for later verification of step counts, distances, task times, and task quality.